 Since the first programmable electronic computer was born in the 1940s, computer science has been among academia’s fastest-moving disciplines.
-Today, its influence is seen everywhere – from air traffic control and space exploration to emerging fields such as robot-assisted surgery and artificial intelligence.
+Today, the subject’s influence is seen everywhere — from space exploration and air-traffic control, to the emerging fields of artificial intelligence and robot-assisted medical procedures.

-Leading universities have been at the vanguard of this technological development – indeed, they’re part of the reason why office-sized computers evolved into the super-fast machines that today fit into our pockets.
+Leading universities have been at the vanguard of this technological development.
+Indeed, we can thank universities for the super-fast supercomputers we carry around in our pockets all day.
 Excitingly, such innovation continues at a rapid pace.

 With the technological revolution in full swing, computer science has emerged as one of the most stimulating and important subjects to study at undergraduate or graduate level.
 Here, we take a look at the 50 most innovative college computer science departments in the U.S.

 To come up with our ranking of the most innovative computer science departments, we began by compiling a list of any and all U.S.-based departments.
 We consulted QS TopUniversities’ 2019 & 2020 “Computer Science & Information Systems” rankings, as well as U.S. News & World Report’s 2020 list of the “Best Grad Schools: Computer Science.”
 Appearing on either of these prestigious rankings suggests that a university’s computer science department is at the forefront of its field.
 We also scoured the internet, journals, and blogs in our own search for universities offering innovative computer science programs.

 To narrow down our list to just 50 departments, we used the following points-based system: